This hymn, y’all.

 First – we’re already into the Peace section; Labor and Learning was short, sweet, and to the point.

 Second – I am not Finnish.
-No where in our known genealogy is there any Scandinavian blood; we’re all German and English, with a dollop of Dutch and a dash of Irish.
+Nowhere in my family’s known genealogy is there any Scandinavian blood; we’re all German and English, with a dollop of Dutch and a dash of Irish.
 Yet this tune, from a longer symphonic piece by Finnish composer Jean Sebelius and considered if not the national anthem then at least Finland’s most important song, makes me weep from its beauty and connection to the ineffable.

 In our hymnal, this tune appears twice – with these lyrics, by Lloyd Stone, written as a prayer of peace – and later in our journey as We Would Be One.
 And every time we use it, whichever lyrics we use, I am literally moved to tears.
 Because not only does the tune reach something deep in our souls, the lyrics reach something deep in our hearts: the call of peace, the call of humanity.